cseti007/Qwen2.5-VL-Video-Captioning/README.md

 Please note that I'm not a developer.
 I made these scripts with the help of LLMs so please forgive me if I cannot help you with all of your technical problems.

+This repository contains two scripts that work together to generate and refine video captions using the Qwen2.5 model family:

+**1. Video Captioning Script (Qwen2.5-vl-captioner.py):**

+- Uses the Qwen2.5-VL (Vision-Language) model to generate detailed captions from video content
+- Extracts frames at configurable rates for analysis
+- Outputs captions in either CSV format or individual text files

+**2. Caption Refinement Script (qwen2.5_caption_refinement.py):**

+- Takes the output from the video captioning script and refines the generated captions
+- Uses the Qwen2.5-7B-Instruct model to improve caption quality
+- Processes CSV files in batches with progress saving

 # Table of Contents

 - [Qwen2.5-VL Video Captioning](#qwen25-vl-video-captioning)